Google Tag Manager

 "Class Status" error

-To view all class offerings, including classes that are closed, full, or have formed a wait list, uncheck both Class Status filter options.
+To view all class offerings, including classes that are closed, full, or have formed a waitlist, uncheck both Class Status filter options.

 First, select "Expand Filters":